Dana Ewell: Investigation

-Joel Patrick Radovcich, a college friend of Ewell, abruptly dropped out of school shortly after the murders and came under suspicion.
+Joel Patrick Radovcich, a college friend of Dana Ewell, abruptly dropped out of college shortly after the murders, and he came under suspicion.
 Ewell was described as being obsessed with money and social status, and Radovcich was preoccupied with guns and explosives.
-Ewell had come under suspicion only days after the murders when Curtice had walked him through the crime scene and thought his reactions highly unusual, later recalling his impressions as "that kid's dirty."
+Ewell had come under suspicion only days after the murders when Detective Curtice had walked Dana through the crime scene, and thought his reactions to the crime scene highly unusual, later recalling his impressions as "that kid's dirty".

 Dana and Radovcich attracted additional suspicion by occupying the Ewell family home only a few weeks after the murders.
-The pair were reported to have made many cash purchases for items such as helicopter flight lessons (despite Radovcich being unemployed) and communicating via a complex system of pagers and pay telephone calls, seemingly designed to avoid being overheard.
+The pair was reported to have made many cash purchases for items such as helicopter flight lessons (despite Radovcich being unemployed) and communicating via a complex system of pagers and pay telephone calls, seemingly designed to avoid being overheard.
 The police kept Ewell and Radovcich under close surveillance for several months.
 In one instance, a detective wore a recording device and stood close to Radovcich at a pay phone in May 1993, overhearing him make comments such as "they don't have evidence.
 They will try to catch you in a lie."

 Forensic analysis found the murder weapon was a high-end 9mm specialty rifle manufactured by Feather Industries in Trinidad, Colorado.
 Company records showed one such rifle had been purchased by Ernest Jack Ponce, a friend of the Radovcich family, shortly before the murders.
 Ponce admitted buying the rifle for Radovcich, but denied knowing it would be used for a crime.
 Ponce also concealed evidence after the murders, making him an accessory.
-He was granted immunity from prosecution and agreed to testify against Ewell and Radovcich, who were arrested in early 1995.
+He was granted immunity from prosecution and agreed to testify against Ewell and Radovcich, who were arrested on March 2, 1995.